 All 7 areas of learning and development are important and inter-linked and are, therefore, taught through a cross curricular approach.
 It is important that the Characteristics of Learning are planned for across a variety of provision areas in order to develop independence, curiosity, resilience, collaboration and reflection.
 These are essential skills for success.

-Children are given a baseline assessment within the first 6 weeks of entry into the unit.
+A baseline assessment across all areas of learning is undertaken within the first 6 weeks of entry into the unit to ascertain your child's starting point.
+We also complete the statutory 'Reception Baseline Assessment'.
 Continuous assessment occurs throughout the year through observations, photographs, games, activities and through group, whole class and individual work.
 A special learning journey booklet is put together to document each child’s experiences, achievements and progress.
 These can be kept by parents at the end of your child’s EYFS journey.

-The Early Years profile is completed at the end of EYFS and measures the progress your child has made throughout this stage.
+The Early Years profile is completed at the end of the EYFS and it measures the progress your child has made throughout this stage.
 The profile is moderated annually by the Local Authority.

 How will I know how my child is getting on?